 Open the IP Codec Set form for the codec set specified in the IP Network Region form in Section 5.3.
 Enter the list of audio codec's eligible to be used in order of preference.
-For the interoperability test the codec supported by UPC was configured, namely G.711A, G.729 and G.711MU.
+For the interoperability test the codec supported by Vodafone UK was configured, namely, G.711A and G.729.
+In addition to the codec's, the Media Encryption is defined here.
+A typical value would be 1-srtp-aescm128-hmac80, but during testing a value of none was used to provide a work around for the RTP to SRTP conversion issue described in Section 2.2.